groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/net/form-field-annotations/add-checkbox-pdf-groupdocs-annotation-net/_index.md

 using GroupDocs.Annotation.Models;
 using GroupDocs.Annotation.Models.Reply;

-// Create a CheckBoxComponent object csBox = new CheckBoxComponent
+// Create a CheckBoxComponent object with full configuration csBox = new CheckBoxComponent
 {
     Checked = true,